McGrapefruit/pink-quanta/content/index.md

 ## Topics I am interested in +

 ### Communication
 Communication consumes me.
-I convinced that we can achieve amazing things though  sharing our knowledge and that [[Communication and QM|Communication creates a sur-plus]].
+I'm convinced that [[Communication and QM|communication creates a sur-plus]] and that we can achieve amazing things through sharing our knowledge.

 Currently work at [DataHall](https://datahall.de) as Head of Communication.
 We are a [[Holacracy|holocratic]] team of planners with the ambitious vision of building the most innovative datacenter in Europe.
 We are still in stealth mode, a new website and marketing is coming soon!